Docs

 Counter

-Server-side errors handled during a request.
+Exceptions that propagate out of Vaadin request handling.
 Tagged by exception (the exception’s simple class name).

 Client Metrics